 Cohort of Swedish Men - COSM

-COSM is a population-based prospective cohort study established in central Sweden (Västmanland and Örebro Counties) in the fall of 1997.
-All men, born between 1918 and 1952 (n=100,303), received an invitation to participate in the study, in total 100,303 men.
-The invitation included the same self-administered questionnaires used for the women in the Swedish Mammography Cohort (SMC) in 1997.
-It included information about modifiable lifestyle factors such as diet, physical activity, smoking, weight, use of dietary supplements, some prescribed drugs, alcohol intake in addition to some genderspecific questions.
-A total of 48,850 (49% response rate) men returned a completed questionnaire and after exclusions, 45,906 men remained in the cohort.
+In the fall of 1997 all men born between 1918 and 1952 in Västmanland and Örebro Counties (central Sweden), received an invitation to participate in the study, in total 100,303 men.
+The invitation included the same self-administered questionnaire used for the follow up of women in the Swedish Mammography Cohort in year 1997.
+The questionnaire included information about modifiable lifestyle factors such as diet, physical activity, smoking, weight, use of dietary supplements, some prescribed drugs, alcohol intake in addition to some gender specific questions.
+A total of 48,850 (49% response rate) men returned a questionnaire, after exclusions, 45,906 men remained in the cohort.

-In 2008, a second questionnaire was sent to all COSM members (n=37,861) who were still alive.
+In 2008, a second questionnaire was sent to all members of the Cohort of Swedish Men who were still alive, 37,861 men.
 The 2008 Health questionnaire collected information on general health status, disease diagnoses, current weight, height, waist and hip circumferences, dental health, medication use, sleep habits, urine and bowel habits, family history of selected diseases, stress, and social support.
 The response rate were 78% resulting in 29,503 valid answers.

-A third questionnaire was sent in 2009 to those cohort members who completed the 2008 Health questionnaire (90% response rate).
+An additional third questionnaire was sent in 2009 to those cohort members who completed the 1997 questionnaire, 29,068 men and a 90% response rate.
 The 2009 Life style questionnaire collected information on diet and alcohol intake (132-item FFQ), dietary supplements, smoking, physical activity, and sun habits.
 After removing invalid answers there were 26,100 participants left.